-He is of Mayan Indian decent and I am following him, although I know not where.
+My scuba dive instructor is of Mayan Indian decent and I am following him, although I know not where.
 He is the expert and I am his inept follower.
 Soon we approach what appears to be a fire ring, but it is not ablaze.
 He enters first and motions for each of us to go thru the ring.
 I follow, being sure to keep myself tight through the middle, as often I have heard of fire coral attached to metal underwater and I do not want to get stung!

 A little ways further while scuba diving in Cancun we see an old abandoned house with a red brick chimney.
 Suddenly I see smoke puffing out of its smokestack.
 It was from the master diver, as he pauses, removes his regulator from his mouth and then makes the smoke puff out of the chimney by way of his air from his tank.
 Cool dive master trick!
 I am amused and realize that even though he has fun, I can see how skilled he is at his job and how safety while scuba diving in Cancun’s underwter musuem is a concern for him, of which I appreciate.

 We linger on and I stare in awe as he takes us around to show us what we are really here to see today.
-As I approach, I see what appears to be a old man staring up at the Sun, arching his neck in such a way that I thought he was reaching for the Greek God Poseidon, crying out to be saved from his life here on earth.
+As I approach, I see what appears to be an old man staring up at the Sun, arching his neck in such a way that I thought he was reaching for the Greek God Poseidon, crying out to be saved from his life here on earth.
 The way his eyes stare upwards to the Heavens gives me a shivering chill up my spine, as I am mesmerized by his lingering face.
 Locals say they know who he is and that there are many more like him.
 You can see many things while scuba diving in Cancun’s underwater museum!